reportportal/agent-java-cucumber7/README_TEMPLATE.md

 This Agent generates code references in a different way than the previous Agents, and, as a result, it also generates different Test Case IDs.
-This means that the history of your tests will be broken, and you will not be able to see the results reported with the previous Agent on the History views of ReportPortal UI.
+This means that the history of your tests will be broken, and you will not be able to see the results reported with previous Agents on the History views of ReportPortal UI.
 These changes cannot be migrated, so you will need to accept this as a breaking change.
 All newly reported tests will be tracked as usual.

 ## Difference between this and previous versions